Joining Yarn in Knitting by Janice Jones Last Updated May 8, 2026

-When you come to the end of one skein and need to add another, having a method to join one yarn end to the other is vital.
+When you reach the end of one skein and need to add another, having a method for joining one yarn end to the other is vital.
 However, there may be other reasons why you would want to join two yarns together.

-Sometimes the yarn has an imperfection or is not uniform in some way.
+Sometimes the yarn has an imperfection or is not uniform.
 If you encounter a yarn section that is spun too thick, you may want to cut that part out so the piece you are working on is uniform.

 If you are making something that requires more than one color, you will need a way to join the new color.

 Sometimes, especially in less expensive yarns, you will discover a knot in the yarn.
-You won't want to continue to knit the knot into your fabric, and the best way to deal with this is to cut it out.
+You won't want to continue knitting the knot into your fabric, and the best way to deal with it is to cut it out.

 To join new yarn at the beginning of a row, all you need to do is drop the old yarn, pick up the new yarn, and continue knitting the new yarn.
 This could be the preferred method if your project requires stripes of color.
 Here are a couple of ways of doing just that.